PLAYING THE BARD: SHAKESPEARE IN PERFORMANCE

 WHAT TO PREPARE

-Each student will be given a Shakespeare monologue (maximum duration of four minutes) prior to the commencement of the class.
+Each student will be given a Shakespeare monologue or scene (maximum duration of four minutes) prior to the commencement of the class.
 Initially, actors are simply asked to be familiar with the piece.
-However participants are expected to learn the monologue within the first two weeks of class.
+However participants are expected to learn the text within the first two weeks of class.
 Please bring clothes that allow for physical work and be prepared to provide clothing and props that will support the circumstances of your piece.

 Please note: once you have reserved your place in to the course, please email a copy of your headshot and resume to firstname.lastname@example.org (these will be used for casting purposes by Sally McLean)